 Several moments later Hoy, one of Great Britain’s biggest stars, arrived.
 Though it was clear most of the questions would then be directed at Hoy, the pressroom moderator explained to Hindes that he was welcome to stay, which he agreed to do.

 Hoy, however — perhaps unaware of the questioning that had already taken place — told Hindes he should call it a night and commence resting.
-Hindes had, essentially, been dismissed by his more experience, more media-savvy mentor.
+Hindes had, essentially, been dismissed by his more experienced, more media-savvy mentor.

 The damage, however, had already been done.